CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.1.5 Logging.txt

 ### 2 8 Insufficiently sized logging infrastructure

-Due to the complex information networks and diverse attack scenarios, the requirements for logging increase, since a great deal of logging data has to be stored and processed.
+Due to the complex information networks and diverse attack scenarios, the requirements for logging increase, since a large number of logging data must be stored and processed.
 Furthermore, it is common in security incidents to increase the intensity of logging.
 However, if the logging infrastructure is not designed for this, there is a risk that logging data will be stored incompletely.
 Thus, security-relevant events can no longer or only inadequately evaluated and security incidents remain undetected.

 3 requirements
 ---------------